TiesPeter/RummikubBot/README.md

 # RummikubBot

-**ToDo**

-1. 30points
-  1. getsets joker
-  2. getmove

-3. midgame

-This is a bot for solving Rummikub!
+This is a bot for solving Rummikub and making sure you win!